modxorg/Docs/en/extras/advsearch/index.md

 ## What is AdvSearch?

- AdvSearch is an advanced search component for MODx Revolution.
+ AdvSearch is an advanced search component for MODX Revolution.
 It allows search in dynamic contents (by using Zend Lucene search class), setting up of faceted search and searching in custom packages.
  It doesn't support the ajax functionality for the moment.

 ## Requirements

-- MODx Revolution 2.0.8 or later
+- MODX Revolution 2.0.8 or later
 - PHP5 or later
 - UTF-8 charset
 - php multi-bytes setting ON